 Ranking Man Utd’s past 10 summer transfer windows from worst to best

-While Manchester United have spent a lot of money over the past 10 years, they’ve not always had the best return on their investments.
+While Manchester United have spent a lot of money over the past 10 summer transfer windows, they’ve not always had the best return on their investments.

 United’s recruitment has been heavily criticised, with the club failing to win the Premier League since Ferguson’s final season in 2012-13.

 We’ve ranked United’s past 10 summer transfers windows from worst to best.

 United were always going to struggle after Sir Alex Ferguson’s retirement and the 2013 summer transfer window only made things more difficult.

 David Moyes reportedly tried – and failed – to sign Cesc Fabregas, Thiago, Gareth Bale, Sami Khedira, Ander Herrera and Leighton Baines.